MVX project

 The Government has allocated funding to the Finnish Border Guard for the replacement of surveillance aircraft

 In the MVX project’s information request procedure, potential aircraft suppliers were identified in 2020 and a new detailed information request was submitted in April 2022.
 During the spending limits discussion held on 5 April 2022, the Government decided to allocate EUR 163 million for the purchase of multipurpose aircraft to replace the Dornier 228 surveillance aircraft.
-According to the schedule, the procurement contract with the selected supplier will be concluded in the summer of 2024, and the new aircraft are to be in operational use during the years 2026–2027.

 What does MVX mean?